jakobnissen/jakobnissen.github.io/posts/codonset.md

 ```
 @@

-We subtyped `AbstractSet`, so we need to implement quite a few methods for it to work properly a,d feel like a real set type to the user.
+We subtyped `AbstractSet`, so we need to implement quite a few methods for it to work properly and feel like a real set type to the user.
 First two basic functions:
 The length of a `CodonSet` is the number of set bits in the integer.
 This can be counted using a single `popcntq` CPU instruction, available with the Base function `count_ones`: